djipco/webmidi/website/docs/roadmap/under-evaluation.md

 * Check if something specific needs to be done to support Electron ([this discussion](https://www.electronjs.org/docs/api/session#sessetpermissionrequesthandlerhandler)).

+* Evaluate whether if would be worth it to switch from the `midi` module to the `web-midi-test` module for unit tests.

 ## Enhancements Put On Hold For Now

 * Consider usage of